jmrsf1/on-the-fly-mt/README.md

   title="On-the-fly Machine Translation"
   style="display: block; width: 425px;">

+Added functionalities of using custom dataset, using and creating multiple datastores, perform on-the-fly machine translation (i.e., add a corrections dataset to one of the datastores) or perform a 'on-the-fly inference' which, for every performed translation, adds the correspondent references to the datastore on-the-fly to be applied when inference has a sequential nature.

+#### Multiple Datastores:
+-> Create datastores offline (use <dstore_num> equal to 1 when creating the first datastore, <dstore_num> equal to 2 when creating the second one and so on).
+Different datastores will have this <dstore_num> variable in their name (serving as an index).
+-> Provide <lmbdas> variable in the following format: <[[λ1],[λ2],[λ3],...]> (a weight to each datastore).
+-> When in inference, the variable <dstore_num> is the number of datastores to be used (if it is equal to 3, datastores 1,2 and 3 will be considered).
+-> All datastores scores are linearly interpolated with the model's prediction using the given weights.
+-> Provide <dstore_sizes> (instead of <dstore_size>) in the format: <[size_ds1,size_ds2,size_ds3,...]>

 ## 1) Preprocess custom dataset (if not using huffing face datasets)
 -> Use script to transform custom text parallel corpus (2 .txt files with source and target corpus respectively) to the following json format: